jryden2/FileTransferCS/README.md

 # FileTransferCS
 UDP File Transfer Client Server example

+Usage:
+> FileTransferCS [filename] [--server|--client]

+Default behaviour uses filename 'temp.txt' and application will behave as both client and server.

+To run as two different sessions execute two copies
+> FileTransferCS --server
+> FileTransferCS myfile.txt --client
+>

+Transfer file must exist.
+Server will create a subdirectory 'Received' in the current directory

 Application can run as a standalone app, passing UDP packets between client and server entities Command line parameters can be used to isolate the server side and client side behaviour.
 Simply execute two copies of the executable, passing the --server command line switch for server behaviour and the --client command line switch for client side behaviour.